lexiforest/curl_cffi/README.md

 ## Acknowledgement

-- This package was originally forked from https://github.com/multippt/python_curl_cffi
+- This package was originally forked from https://github.com/multippt/python_curl_cffi , which is under the MIT license.
-- headers/cookies files are copied from https://github.com/encode/httpx/blob/master/httpx/_models.py, which is under BSD License.
+- headers/cookies files are copied from https://github.com/encode/httpx/blob/master/httpx/_models.py , which is under the BSD license.
+- Asyncio support is inspired by Tornado's curl http client.